atharv-naik/whale-call-classification/README.md

 This project aims to classify Blue whale calls into A-calls or not based on a training dataset provided as a part of ISI DataFest Integration 2023.
 A-Calls are the most commonly heard vocalization of Blue whales and play an important role in their communication and behavior.

 The project uses a Convolutional Neural Network (CNN) to classify the Blue whale calls.
-The CNN model is trained on a training dataset consisting of 1671 samples and validated on a validation dataset consisting of 375 samples.
-The trained model is then tested on a separate testing dataset consisting of about 26000 samples.
+The CNN model is trained on a training dataset consisting of ~2600 samples and validated on a ~10% samples.
+The trained model was then tested on a separate testing dataset consisting of ~1000 samples.

 ## Installation